 - My own decisions, and the persistence to keep working along the journey of understanding people & becoming an even better product manager (because a product professional ultimately serves end users / customers).

 - Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts (Link)

-- My explorations on statistics, data science, machine learning and artificial intelligence.
+- Explorations on the basics of statistics, data science, machine learning and artificial intelligence.

-- My readings on some of the great mathematicians of the 20th and 19th centuries.
+- Readings on some of the great mathematicians of the 20th and 19th centuries.